 Huskies are energetic and free-spirited dogs.
 Though they can be a little mischievous, they’re generally good and sweet-natured dogs.
 But as a parent with young kids, bringing home such a big and energetic dog will always be a cause for concern.

-Most Huskies play well with older children because they’re sociable and outgoing dogs.
-And since they’re often raised in packs, Huskies treat all family members with sincerity and affection, including the kids.
-However, their lively personalities can be a danger for small children.
-While they may not intend to hurt a child, they can easily do so on accident.
+Most Huskies get along well with older kids because they’re sociable and outgoing dogs.
+And since they’re often raised in packs, Huskies treat family members with sincerity and affection, including the kids.
+However, Huskies can be a danger for small children.
+While they may not intend to hurt a child, they can easily do so because of their lively temperaments.

 Huskies are no doubt some of the best dog breeds you can find for any family.
 But before you bring one into your home with children, there are things you need to be aware of and prepare for.
 That said, here’s a parent’s guide to raising Huskies with kids.